Diiegoof/Diiegoof/README.md

-# 👋🏻 Bienvenido(a) a mi perfil
+# 👋🏻 Welcome to My Profile

-Hola, soy Diego y en este perfil te mostrare mis proyectos.
+Hello, I'm Diego, and on this profile, I will show you my projects.

-# 💻 Mi portafolio WEB
+# 💻 My Web Portfolio
-Para ir a mi pagina web en la cual podras ver mis proyectos WEBS da click [AQUI](https://diiegoof-wiki.vercel.app).
+To go to my webpage where you can see my WEB projects, click [HERE](https://diiegoof-wiki.vercel.app).